rhelmer/deth-proto/README.md

 Since this is just a prototype, we can assume that the server is authoritative for the `example.com` domain.

-TODO come up with a better way to prototype realistic behavior locally.

-## Getting All Records
+## Determining authorized edits

-Current records will be returned along with a list of edits the client is authorized to perform.
+A list of edits the client is authorized to perform.
 ```
   $ curl -X GET http://localhost:8000/deth/v1/
 ```